-The most flourishing periods of Mother Goddess religion in Vietnam folklore is the late 19th and early 20th centuries.
+The most flourishing period of the Mother Goddess religion in Vietnam folklore was in the late 19th and early 20th centuries.
 Sometimes Mother Goddess religion is considered a manifestation of superstition and thus prohibited.
 The rituals of Tứ Phủ (“Four Palace”), however, still have a remarkable presence and strong reflection in Viet folk arts for many reasons:

 1. “Four Palace” is considered a medium of lively communication of humans with Gods or Saints, divine beings who are familiar to Vietnamese both spiritually and in real life.
 The communications are organized as rituals by physics or mediums playing roles of middlemen connecting people to divines.

 2. “Four Palaces” collected various materials of folk arts such as “hát chầu văn” or “chầu thánh” – a traditional folk art combining trance singing and dancing, and rites as well as music with folk instruments.

 3. “Tứ Phủ Four Palaces” is highly attractive not only due to the colorful and lively decorations but also by its content aims to reflect the Vietnamese spiritual life, folk art, and culture in Vietnam as well.